Value for Money 71%

 Non-ski activities range from boar-spotting to shopping

 The apres-ski menu ranges from bar tours to snowmobiling and a torchlight descent.
 Snowshoe excursions take place among the woods, where you can spot deer – but watch out for wild boar.

-The major British tour operators here offer trips to watch Juventus, Inter Milan and AC Milan football matches in nearby Turin.
+The major British tour operators here offer day trips from the resort to watch Juventus, Inter Milan and AC Milan football matches in nearby Turin.
 The shops are surprisingly good for such a relatively small resort, and there’s a weekly market selling a wide range of local products.
-Sauze’s first music festival was held in 2012.

 The choice is limited when it comes to finding somewhere to stay that is anything more than a pretty basic three-star.
 Sauze doesn’t have any rental chalets, the apartments are pretty basic and the hotels are a mixed lot.
 Consider staying B&B at one of the baita (converted cowsheds) or in a simple hotel.
 With restaurants this good it seems a crime to be stuck on hotel half board all week.

 So easy to get to, you could come here for a weekend break